influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 1. Click **Upgrade Now** in the lower left corner of the {{< cloud-name "short" >}} user interface (UI).
 2. Set your limits (opt to receive an email when your usage exceeds the amount you enter in the **Limit ($1 minimum)** field).
 All service updates, security notifications, and other important information are sent to the email address you provide.
 3. Enter your payment information and billing address, and then click **Upgrade**.
+A Ready To Rock confirmation appears; click **Start building your team**.
 Your plan will be upgraded and {{< cloud-name >}} opens with a default organization and bucket (both created from your email address).

 ## Access billing details